TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkvirtualnetworkgateways/vpngatewayhighcpu-public.md

   "ingestionClientIdentities": [],
   "version": 1.0,
   "learnMoreLink": "https://aka.ms/HighP2SConnectionsVNetGateway",
-  "description": Consider increasing the size of your VNet Gateway SKU to address high P2S use", "longDescription": "Each gateway SKU can only support a specified count of concurrent P2S connections.
-Your connection count is close to your gateway limit, so additional connection attempts may fail.", "potentialBenefits": "",
+  "description": Consider increasing the size of your VNet Gateway SKU to address high CPU use", "longDescription": "Under high traffic load, the VPN gateway may drop packets due to high CPU.
+You should consider upgrading your VPN Gateway SKU.", "potentialBenefits": "",
   "actions": [
     {